+44 (0) 1568 797723

 The Ogham Alphabet

-Are you considering buying one of our Ogham rings?
+Are you considering buying one of our personalised Ogham rings?
 We have the BEST Information EVER on the Ogham Alphabet and its impact on our modern-day Celtic jewellery in the UK.

-The Ogham Alphabet is also known as 'the secret language of poets', or 'The Tree Alphabet' and became used in Scotland, Ireland, England and Wales, from about the 4th to the 7th century AD.
+The Ogham Alphabet is also known as 'the secret language of poets', or 'the tree alphabet' and became used in Scotland, Ireland, England and Wales, from about the 4th to the 7th century AD.
 Each letter, written onto a solid line that represents the trunk, is named after a tree or plant and accounts for a branch.
 It was usually written vertically from bottom to top in inscriptions, and horizontally in manuscripts.
-About 500 inscriptions have been found on standing stones in the U.K., although more commonly it would have been inscribed on wood.
+About 500 inscriptions have been found on standing stones in the U.K., although they were more commonly inscribed on wood.

 The history of the Celts